How to Build Your Own Oscilloscope Probes

 And so the ratio is:

 The 1.25 MΩ resistor at R2 is a series combination of 1 MΩ and 250 kΩ resistors.
 Dealing with junkbox resistors (wait until you see the probe body!), the imprecision of your resistors and scope input impedance come into play.
-You could:
+You could worry about the precision, or just call it "close enough"

-Alternatively, here is a lower (but still reasonably high) impedance 1X probe:
+Alternatively, here is a 1X probe with a lower but still reasonably high impedance:

 For more on probe circuits, see these pages: